Asynchronous Transcription

 }

-Start an async transcription job
+Step 2: Start a transcription job

 curl --request POST \

---url https://us-west-2.recall.ai/api/v1/recording/{RECORDING_ID}/create_transcript/ \
+--url https://RECALL_REGION.recall.ai/api/v1/recording/{RECORDING_ID}/create_transcript/ \

---header "Authorization: $RECALLAI_API_KEY" \
+--header "Authorization: RECALLAI_API_KEY" \

 --header "accept: application/json" \